Ezequiel294/dotfiles/README.md

 sudo pacman -S xorg xorg-xinit qtile sddm alacritty
 ```

-Before rebooting, you have to enable sddm and the virtual box guest additions
+Before rebooting, you have to enable sddm and the virtualbox guest additions
 ```bash
 sudo systemctl enable sddm
 ```